Arabella Weir: Early life and education

 Weir returned to London after passing the eleven-plus in Bahrain and her father was posted to New York.
 She was a pupil at the Camden School for Girls, where her mother was a teacher, and then studied drama at Middlesex Polytechnic.
 As a teenager, she was a backing singer in the British pub rock band Bazooka Joe, whose bass player was Stuart Goddard, who later became famous as Adam Ant.
-Weir's terse relationship with her mother later became the subject of her debut one-woman show, Does My Mum Look Big in This?

 Career

 Weir's television career breakthrough came in 1994 in BBC's The Fast Show; she later also became widely known for her roles in Posh Nosh and Two Doors Down.
-In addition to acting, Weir contributed several episodes as a writer on The Fast Show and Posh Nosh and has also written for The Independent magazine and for The Guardian newspaper and its Weekend magazine.
+In addition to acting, Weir wrote several episodes of The Fast Show and Posh Nosh, and has also written for The Independent and The Guardian.

 In 1998, Weir published the international bestseller Does My Bum Look Big in This?, the title of which was a catchphrase of her character "Insecure Woman" in The Fast Show.
 In 2000, she published her second novel Onwards and Upwards, followed by Stupid Cupid in 2002.

 In 2001, Weir took part in the Weakest Link Comedians Special.
 In 2006, Weir appeared as a contestant in the first series on Celebrity MasterChef.
-In 2007, Weir appeared in Skins.
+In 2007, Weir appeared in Skins as Michelle Richardson's mother, Anna.

-Weir joined the cast of Calendar Girls at London's Noël Coward Theatre in November 2009.
-She played the role of "Chris Harper" until the play's run in the West End ended in January 2010.
+Weir played Chris Harper in Calendar Girls at the Noël Coward Theatre in the West End of London from November 2009 until the play closed in January 2010.

-Weir voiced the female incarnation of the Doctor in the Doctor Who Unbound Big Finish episode Exile.
+Weir voiced the female incarnation of the Doctor in the Doctor Who Unbound Big Finish 2003 episode Exile.
 American alternative weekly Houston Press's Jef Rouner described her portrayal as "one of the most melancholy of all the Doctors."
 Weir appeared in the Doctor Who 2011 Christmas Special The Doctor, the Widow and the Wardrobe.

 Weir performed with the original cast from The Fast Show (with the exception of Mark Williams) in six online-only episodes sponsored by the Fosters brand.